 2.3.1 Data pre-processing

-Concentrations of the glucocorticosteroids were classified as quantifiable, below the limit of quantification (LOQ), possible interference or out of range, and not detected.
-For each metabolite, we computed the fraction of values below the LOQ and not detected, both within each cohort and overall.
-We proceeded to impute these values using half the value of the corresponding LOQ, for those metabolites that had less than 30% of non-detected within each cohort and 20% of non-detected overall.
+Concentrations of the glucocorticosteroids, expressed in nanograms per millilitre (ng/ml), were classified as quantifiable, below the limit of quantification (LOQ), possible interference or out of range, and not detected.
+For each glucocorticosteroid, we computed the fraction of values below the LOQ and not detected, both within each cohort and overall.
+We proceeded to impute these values using half the value of the corresponding LOQ, for those glucocorticosteroids that had less than 30% of non-detected within each cohort and 20% of non-detected overall.
 Information about the lower limit of quantification (LLOQ) for the glucocorticosteroids is provided in Supplementary Table 4.
-Missing values were imputed using kNN from the VIM R package (Kowarik and Templ, 2016) for those metabolites that had less than 40% of missings within each cohort and 30% of missings overall.
-For each metabolite, imputation was based on the median of the 5 nearest neighbors and the distance metric was computed based on all remaining metabolites.
+Values classified as possible interference or out of range were imputed using kNN from the VIM R package (Kowarik and Templ, 2016) for those glucocorticosteroids that had less than 40% of missings within each cohort and 30% of missings overall.
+For each glucocorticosteroid, imputation was based on the median of the 5 nearest glucocorticosteroids, and the Gower distance was computed based on non-missing glucocorticosteroids after standardization by the interquartile range (IQR).
 We natural log-transformed them to improve model fit, assessed with posterior predictive checks.
 To do so, replicated data were simulated with the fitted models and compared to the observed data.
 We used the check_predictions function from the performance R package using the default arguments (Lüdecke et al., 2021).
-Values of total cortisol, cortisone, and corticosterone production were expressed in nanograms per millilitre (ng/ml).

-Concentrations of the non-persistent EDCs were classified as quantifiable, below the limit of detection (LOD), possible interference or out of range, and not analysed.
+Concentrations of the non-persistent EDCs, expressed in μgrams per litre (μg/L), were classified as quantifiable, below the limit of detection (LOD), possible interference or out of range, and not analysed.
 Concentrations of each chemical below the LOD were singly imputed using a quantile regression approach for the imputation of left-censored missing data, as implemented in the impute.QRILC function from the imputeLCMD R package (Lazar, 2015).
 Information about the lower limits of detection can be found in (Haug et al., 2018).
 Chemicals with more than 70% of observations below the LOD were excluded from the present study.
-Missing values were imputed similarly using kNN.
-Values of the chemicals were expressed in μgrams per litre (μg/L).
+Values classified as possible interference or out of range were also imputed using the aforementioned kNN procedure based on non-missing data from the remaining EDCs.

-Missing values in the clinical outcome were imputed similarly using kNN.
-We natural log-transformed these to improve model fit, assessed with posterior predictive checks.
-Values of the clinical outcome were expressed in milliseconds (ms).
+Missing values in the clinical outcome, expressed in milliseconds (ms), and the covariates were similarly imputed using the aforementioned kNN procedure based on non-missing data from the clinical outcome and the remaining covariates, respectively.
+Values of the clinical outcome were natural log-transformed to improve model fit, assessed with posterior predictive checks.

-Missing values in the covariates were imputed similarly using kNN.
 Categorical covariates were imputed using the maxCat function, which chooses the level with the most occurrences.
 Creatinine values were expressed in grams per litre (g/L).

 2.3.2 Estimation of balancing weights